Bosses are desperate to get office workers back to their desks post-Covid. Employees think otherwise – and this time they may be in the driving seat.

-Read my article first published in the Financial Times here.
-Paywall may apply
+Read my article first published in the Financial Times on 21 April 2022 here

 Don’t write off the conglomerate.
 While the dismemberment of GE marks the end of one era, the rise of private equity and the giant tech platforms signals the birth of another.
 When managed well, the congl0merate form is as potent as ever.